1 / 50

 A. All answers are correct

-B. Burning fires
+B. Burning cloth

 C. Electrical fires

-D. Burning cloth
+D. Burning fires

 Class A is for trash, wood and paper, Class B is for liquids and gases, and Class C is for energized electrical sources, so all answers are correct.